Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 I used two repositories during the development: GitPod for local repository and GitHub for remote or background repository.

-I managed the versions with the followung process:
+I managed the versions with the following process:
 - I created a repository in GitHub
 - I opened and developped the repository in GitPod
-- I created and developped the files and folders in GitPod
+- I created and developped varied files and folders in GitPod
 - I saved and pushed my works to GitHub repository:
     1. git add . - adding work to git
     2. git commit -m "Commit message" - to commit the stage of work